 The most frequent causes of milk blisters are shallow sucking, wrong nursing angle, breast thrush, and an improper latch.

 Other known causes include wearing a tight bra (that irritates your nipples) or having too much milk supply.

-We all know how challenging dealing with breastfeeding can be (problems with breast engorgement, mastitis, oversupply of milk, and clogged ducts – just to name a few!)
+We all know how challenging dealing with painful breastfeeding can be (problems with breast engorgement, mastitis, oversupply of milk, and clogged ducts – just to name a few!)